Job Title and Responsibilities

 Maslin-Prothero, S. E. & Bennion, A. E. (2010).
 Integrated team working: a literature review.
 International Journal of Integrated Care, 10, 1-11.

-Teaching: Foundations of Psychology, Perspectives in Psychology, Typical and Atypical Development, Research Assistantship Module, Health Psychology and Undergraduate Project Supervision
+• Teaching: Foundations of Psychology, Perspectives in Psychology, Typical and Atypical Development, Introduction to Research Methods, Psychological Interventions, Health Psychology and Undergraduate Project Supervision

-Teaching: Core Issues in Health Psychology, Dissertation Preparation, Communication Issues in Health Care Settings, Psychology Research Methods (MSc Health Psychology), and Advanced Research Methods in Health Psychology (Professional Doctorate in Health Psychology)
+Teaching: Core Issues in Health Psychology, Communication Issues in Health Care Settings, Psychology Research Methods (MSc Health Psychology), and Advanced Research Methods in Health Psychology (Professional Doctorate in Health Psychology)

 MSc Health Psychology Projects, BSc Psychology Projects